ajohnson7458/volante/README.md

 		this.someProp = 'new value';
 		this.someMethod(1);
 	},
+	done() {
+		// destructor-like de-initialization
+	},
 	events: {
-		// events this Spoke subscribes to
+		// events this Spoke subscribes to, can be from this spoke or volante-wide 'some.event'(arg) {
-		'some.event'(arg) {
 			// called when Hub receives 'some.event'
 			// can use methods or props on this, i.e.